karnam-p/karnam-p/README.md

-- 👋 Hi, I’m @karnam-p
+- 👋 Hi, I’m Karnam
 - 👀 I’m an inquisitive elecronics hobbyist, exploring core platform with linux.
 - 🌱 I’m currently working on bootloaders (U-boot) for arm based SOCs.
 - 📫 You can reach out to me on my email: 17.karnam@gmail.com
 - ⚡ Fun fact: I use Arch by the way.
 <!---